I enjoy meeting and helping people. That’s why I became a lawyer more than three decades ago.

 My firm is listed in the Bar Register of Preeminent Lawyers, an exclusive listing reserved for less than 5% of all distinguished law practices in the United States.
 Several earlier recognitions include being named as a “Southern California Super Lawyer” and an ability rating of 10.0 or Superb by the AVVO lawyer rating system.

 Both Lisa and I truly enjoy helping people (read testimonials from clients and other lawyers) and that’s why we became trial lawyers.
 Since 1986, I’ve been able to obtained numerous multimillion dollar verdicts and settlements for my clients.
 I’m also a multiple time member of the Million Dollar Advocates Forum (membership limited to those attorneys having obtained million dollar plus verdicts and settlements).
-In my spare time, I’ve served as a Judge Pro Tem and arbitrator with the Orange County Superior Court.
+In the past, I served as a Judge Pro Tem and mediator with the Orange County Superior Court.
 I also was a fee mediator for the Orange County Bar Association.

-When I’m not trying cases, I enjoy sharing law, business and tech tips and ethics with other people.
+When I’m not trying cases, I enjoy sharing law, business and tech tips with my community.
 Subject to my availability, I’m active or have been active in various local and national legal community including the Orange County Bar Association, Orange County Trial Lawyers Association, Consumer Attorneys of California, American Bar Association, American Association for Justice, and National Trial Lawyers Association.

-Outside of the courtroom, I enjoy family, friends, paddleboarding and running.
+Outside of the courtroom, I enjoy family, friends, paddle boarding and running.
 As a fourth generation Rotarian, I also helped start our local Rotary International club (Monarch Beach Sunrise Rotary Club) in 1988 and served as President 94-95; Past Assist District Governor and Rotary Interact Chair for two years.